ephraimduncan/twitter-bot-action/readme.md

 **GitHub Action for running Twitter Bot**

-This is a GitHub Action that runs your twitter bot periodically without services like Heroku, Render and AWS.## Development
+This is a GitHub Action that runs your twitter bot periodically without services like Heroku, Render and AWS.

-Suggestions and contributions are always welcome!

 > _Only JavaScript Supported_

-## Setup
+### Setup

 1. Create a `config.js` file and export an object with the following.